vobst/dirtypipe/lkd_dirtypipe_files.dir/post.md

 #### Page Cache
 Fetching data from permanent storage is slow.
 Really slow.
 #### splice()'ing to a pipe
-Where does the pointer to the page in the page cache gets set in the pipe_buffer.
+Where does the pointer to the page ino the page cache gets set in the pipe_buffer.
 Where are existing buffers with initialized flags reused instead on initializing a new pipe_buffer with fresh flags.
+## 'Writing into the page cache'
+## Conclusion